 When does magical thinking end?

 Magical thinking generally starts to disappear gradually around kindergarten – it can begin to fade out as early as 4 or as late as 6.
-If your little one has a fear or strange habit based on magical thinking, though, that doesn’t mean it will stick around until his first day of school.
-He’s still a toddler, and could easily forget or move on from any individual habit caused by magical thinking sooner than that.
+If your little one has a fear or strange habit based on magical thinking, though, that doesn’t mean it will stick around until their first day of school.
+They're still a toddler, and could easily forget or move on from any individual habit caused by magical thinking sooner than that.